 “I said stop it.”

 When the sun came out later that afternoon, Cody went out to the front yard.
-Steam rose up off the street.
-He squinted at the bird house through the wet, hazy air.
+Steam rose up off the asphalt where the rain had fallen.
+He squinted at the tulip poplar through the wet, hazy air.

 Something rushed through him, something he had no name for.
 He started picking up rocks and flinging them at the birdhouse, over and over.

 “What did you want?” he demanded, flinging rocks into the air the.
 “Just tell me what you wanted, you bastard!”

 He paused.
 Holding a handful of rocks in his fist, he looked up to see the girl from across the street, watching him.